 Here is a detailed comparison of the commonly used clay variants in pottery.

-• Earthenware Clay:
+- Earthenware Clay:

 Earthenware is low-fired clay that is typically fired at temperatures between 1800 to 2100 degrees Fahrenheit.
 Given its highly porous texture, this clay variant is easy to work with for beginner artists.
 Potters usually use earthenware clay for decorative pottery and tableware like bowls and plates.
 Post-firing, the pottery ware is reddish-brown and can also be glazed to achieve different colors.
 However, earthenware isn’t as durable as porcelain or stoneware.
 This makes it unsuitable for items that are subjected to regular wear and tear.

-• Stoneware Clay:
+- Stoneware Clay:

-• Porcelain Clay:
+- Porcelain Clay:

 Porcelain clay is a high-fire clay variant that is typically fired between 2192 degrees Fahrenheit to 2552 degrees Fahrenheit.
 This high temperature is vital to vitrify the clay, which makes it non-porous and hard while providing it the characteristic whiteness and translucency.
 Unfortunately, porcelain is fired at a higher temperature which makes it the most challenging clay variant to work with.
-However, it is also perfect for potters that wish to create highly durable pieces.
+However, it is also perfect for potters who wish to create highly durable pieces.

 Among these three clay variants, earthenware is the best choice if you are a beginner home potter.
 However, this would only work if you have a kiln to fire the clay and a pottery wheel to shape and harden the clay.
-For beginner home potters that do not have a kiln or wheel, a great alternative is air-dry clay.
+For beginner home potters who do not have a kiln or wheel, a great alternative is air-dry clay.

 Air-Dry Clay For Home Potters

 Air-dry clay has become a popular choice for home potters.
 It doesn’t require a wheel or kiln to help you create pottery pieces.
 With air-dry clay models, all you need is your hands, some basic shaping tools, and some water to mold your clay into your desired shape.
 Unlike the clay variants mentioned above, air-dry clay doesn’t require kiln firing.
-Instead, it dries and hardens on its own when left to air-dry for a period of time which typically varies between 24 and 48 hours, depending on the clay’s thickness.
+Instead, it dries and hardens on its own when left to air-dry for a period which typically varies between 24 and 48 hours, depending on the clay’s thickness.

 Moreover, it is just as safe and non-toxic as earthenware, stoneware, or porcelain clay.
 Air-dry clay is generally made from natural materials like water, clay, paper, and natural fibers.
 It is perfect for use if you have pets and children at home.
 A great option is the Old Potters Premium Air Dry Clay, which is popular for its softness and resistance to cracking.